mfelicio/ServiceProxy/README.md

 ## Getting started

 The quickest way to get started with ServiceProxy is by using the [NuGet package][serviceproxy-nuget].
 You may also use one of the bundled request/reply messaging frameworks available in the source code [ServiceProxy.Redis][serviceproxy.redis-github] and [ServiceProxy.Zmq][serviceproxy.zmq-github].

+The latest stable version is 1.0.1.
+For more information, visit the [Release notes][serviceproxy-releasenotes-github] page.

 ## Why use ServiceProxy